HomeHow To GuidesLawn CareHow To Plant Grass Seed In Bare Spots

 Step 8: Keep a Close Eye on Grass as it Grows

-So the most essential part of taking care of new grass during its first few weeks of growth is watering it daily.
+Watering new grass daily is therefore the most essential part of caring for it during its first few weeks of growth.

 As with your first watering, you want to dampen the soil, not soak it.
 Too much water can cause the roots of the young plants to rot and reduce the overall thickness of your new grass as it matures.

-Note: If you do have a scorching, bright day, you can use a bit of burlap or a sheet to cover the ground.
+Note: If it’s a scorching, bright day, you can cover the ground with burlap or a sheet.

 Step 9: Let New Grass Grow Long Before Mowing

-The final step in the lawn repair process is to refrain from mowing it until it is over three inches tall.
+The final step in the lawn repair process is to avoid mowing it until it is over three inches tall.

-While the long grass may seem like an annoyance – letting it grow longer before mowing is essential for the plant’s health.
+While the long grass may seem annoying, letting it grow longer before mowing is essential for the plant’s health.

 Don’t add fertilizer to the newly seeded lawn until it is fully grown.
 Then, choose a good starter fertilizer to prevent or remove weeds that can develop.